 Sponsor: The Rainforest Site

-Tell the EPA to close the Bush-era loophole that allows the dumping of mine waste into our waterways.
+Tell the EPA to close the decades-old loophole that allows the dumping of mine waste into our waterways.

-Mining companies are taking advantage of the loophole and dumping their toxic waste into America's bodies of water—fueling pollution and creating monumental health problems for both humans and animals.
-Sign the petition telling EPA Administrator Lisa Jackson to close the loophole.
+Mining companies are taking advantage of the loopholes and dumping their toxic waste into America's bodies of water, fueling pollution and creating monumental health problems for both humans and animals.

 I find it appalling that, despite the knowledge of global warming, the United States government is still allowing waste to be dumped into our public waterways.
 The Clean Water Act of 1972 was enacted to prohibit the polluting of lakes, rivers, and streams.
 Yet the Bush administration created a loophole in the law, which has made it so that mining companies are no longer sanctioned from dumping their waste.

-This loophole one of the most irresponsible governmental initiatives I've seen, as water pollution doesn't just affect its surrounding communities, it affects the whole world.
-Creating the loophole means that the government is simply endorsing global warming, and worse, contributing to it.
+Water pollution doesn't just affect its surrounding communities, it affects the whole world.
+Loopholes in our environmental protection laws mean that the government is not only endorsing global warming, but contributing to it.

 Mining waste, like any other toxic material, belongs in its right place;mdash&and it's not in our waterways.
 I demand you take a stand for the critical wetlands of the United States by limiting the waste treatment system exclusion to only manmade waters, revising the 2002 definition of "fill" to once again exclude waste disposal, and refocusing wetlands conservation efforts under a "No Net Loss" policy.